Mandatory Palestine: Jewish national home

 In 1937, the Peel Commission, a British Royal Commission headed by Earl Peel, proposed solving the Arab–Jewish conflict by partitioning Palestine into two states.
-The two main Jewish leaders, Chaim Weizmann and David Ben-Gurion, had convinced the Zionist Congress to approve equivocally the Peel recommendations as a basis for more negotiation.
-The US Consul General at Jerusalem told the State Department that the Mufti had refused the principle of partition and declined to consider it.
+The two main Jewish leaders, Chaim Weizmann and David Ben-Gurion, had convinced the Zionist Congress to approve equivocally the Peel recommendations as a basis for more negotiation.Partner to Partition: The Jewish Agency's Partition Plan in the Mandate Era, by Yossi Katz, Routledge, 1998, ISBN 978-0-7146-4846-0 The US Consul General at Jerusalem told the State Department that the Mufti had refused the principle of partition and declined to consider it.
 The Consul said that the Emir Abdullah urged acceptance on the ground that realities must be faced, but wanted modification of the proposed boundaries and Arab administrations in the neutral enclave.
 The Consul also noted that Nashashibi sidestepped the principle, but was willing to negotiate for favourable modifications.

-A collection of private correspondence published by David Ben Gurion contained a letter written in 1937 which explained that he was in favour of partition because he didn't envision a partial Jewish state as the end of the process.
+A collection of private correspondence published by David Ben Gurion contained a letter written in 1937 which explained that he was in favour of partition because he did not envision a partial Jewish state as the end of the process.
 Ben Gurion wrote "What we want is not that the country be united and whole, but that the united and whole country be Jewish."
 He explained that a first-class Jewish army would permit Zionists to settle in the rest of the country with or without the consent of the Arabs.
 Benny Morris said that both Chaim Weizmann and David Ben Gurion saw partition as a stepping stone to further expansion and the eventual takeover of the whole of Palestine.
 Former Israeli Foreign Minister and historian Schlomo Ben Ami writes that 1937 was the same year that the "Field Battalions" under Yitzhak Sadeh wrote the "Avner Plan", which anticipated and laid the groundwork for what would become in 1948, Plan D. It envisioned going far beyond any boundaries contained in the existing partition proposals and planned the conquest of the Galilee, the West Bank, and Jerusalem.

 In 1942, the Biltmore Program was adopted as the platform of the World Zionist Organisation.
 It demanded "that Palestine be established as a Jewish Commonwealth".